telepat-io/telepat-io.github.io/app/views/markdown/roadmap.md

 *   More unit testing!
 *   Scalability benchmark and guide to scaling Telepat
-*   Subscribing to channels using advanced filters (less than, greater than, equal to and text search operators)
 *   Real-time access to a list of a user's currently logged in friends
 *   Exposing hooks to allow data-manipulation at the aggregation level
 *   Support for developer-defined services
 *   [Couchbase](http://www.couchbase.com/) persistence layer implementation
 *   Support for "increment" operation, as well as operations for array editing
-*   Support for limits/offsets in object subscriptions
 *   Support for 3rd party adapters for the messaging queue layer, persistence layer and synchronization transports

 ## Planned

-*   Allowing objects to have multiple owners and to be access-restricted to their owners
 *   Real-time access to channel metadata, like instant subscriber or object count
 *   Real-time access to a count of all related objects (know how many objects belong to the current one, as defined in the schema)
 *   The ability to define "actions" (like, view, bump etc.) that can be executed by users on objects